 Pennsylvania Man Sentenced for Assaulting Officers During Jan.
 6 Capitol Breach

-WASHINGTON – A Pennsylvania man was sentenced today for assaulting law enforcement officers during the breach of the U.S. Capitol on Jan.
+WASHINGTON — A Pennsylvania man was sentenced yesterday for assaulting law enforcement officers during the breach of the U.S. Capitol on Jan.
 6, 2021.
-His actions and the actions of others disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the presidential election.
+His actions and the actions of others disrupted a joint session of the U.S. Congress that was in the process of ascertaining and counting the electoral votes related to the presidential election.

-The case is being investigated by the FBI’s Philadelphia Field Offices.
-Valuable assistance was provided by the FBI’s Washington Field Office, the Metropolitan Police Department, and the U.S. Capitol Police.
+The case is being investigated by the FBI Philadelphia Field Office’s Capital Area Resident Agency and the Washington Field Office, which identified Shively as #55 on its seeking information photos.
+Valuable assistance was provided by the Metropolitan Police Department and the U.S. Capitol Police.

-In the 25 months since Jan.
-6, 2021, more than 985 individuals have been arrested in nearly all 50 states for crimes related to the breach of the U.S. Capitol, including approximately 319 individuals charged with assaulting or impeding law enforcement.
+In the 28 months since Jan.
+6, 2021, more than 1,000 individuals have been arrested in nearly all 50 states for crimes related to the breach of the U.S. Capitol, including more than 320 individuals charged with assaulting or impeding law enforcement.
 The investigation remains ongoing.

 Anyone with tips can call 1-800-CALL-FBI (800-225-5324) or visit tips.fbi.gov.